mitsuhiko/listenfd/README.md

 };
 ```

-You can then use this with cargo watch and catflap:
+You can then use this with cargo watch and systemfd:

 ```
-$ cargo install catflap cargo-watch catflap -p 3000 -- cargo watch -x run
+$ cargo install systemfd cargo-watch systemfd --no-pd -p 3000 -- cargo watch -x run
 ```

-Now catflap will open the socket and keep it open. cargo watch will recompile
+Now systemfd will open the socket and keep it open. cargo watch will recompile
-the code on demand and the server will pick up the socket that catflap opened.
+the code on demand and the server will pick up the socket that systemfd opened.
 No more connection resets.

-## License

-Symbolic is licensed under the Apache 2 license.